-You and your husband or wife-to-be might have a Champagne or wine you both love; maybe something you drank on a special date or what your parents drank at their wedding.
-If you don't, there are plenty of helpful resources available online, like wine.about.com, that can help you make a decision.
+You and your husband- or wife-to-be might have a Champagne or wine you both love; maybe something you drank on a special date or what your parents drank at their wedding.
+If you don't, there are plenty of helpful resources available online that can help you make a decision.

-Of course you'll want to have a Champagne or sparkling wine for toasting!
+You'll want to have a Champagne or sparkling wine for toasting.
 Many of you may not know that sparkling wine is actually the same thing as Champagne; the only difference is that sparkling wine is not made from grapes from the Champagne region in Northeastern France.

 Champagne and sparkling wine are used during toasting, which is a brief part of the reception, so you could go either way: knock your guests' socks off with a delicious, high-end Champagne, or save a little money by going with a less expensive option.

 Plan accordingly; ration two glasses of Champagne or sparkling wine per guest, unless you know you have a lot of Champagne drinkers, your reception will be very long or there will be many formal toasts.

 How to Choose Wine

 When trying to figure out what kinds of wines to order, there are a few things to consider: your guests and your meal.
 Start by assessing your guest list.
 For example, you might be hosting more than 150 people, but if you know your side of the family doesn't drink much, save money and only order what you know will be consumed.
 You don't want to spend more money than you need to, but you also don't want to run out.

 Your caterer will most likely have recommendations and will help you figure out how much wine you'll realistically need for the number of people you're having.
 At most parties, approximately 30% to 50% of guests drink white wine (mostly chardonnay), 30% to 50% drink red wine (mostly cabernet sauvignon) and about 10 to 20 percent drink white zinfandel.
 Consider your crowd: more women usually means more white wine drinkers; more men typically means more red wine.